cloudnative-pg/cloudnative-pg/docs/src/architecture.md

-In case your Kubernetes cluster has only one availability zone, CloudNativePG still provides you with a lot of features to improve HA and DR results for your PostgreSQL databases, by pushing out the single point of failure (SPoF) to the level of the zone as mush as possible.
+In case your Kubernetes cluster has only one availability zone, CloudNativePG still provides you with a lot of features to improve HA and DR results for your PostgreSQL databases, by pushing out the single point of failure (SPoF) to the level of the zone as much as possible.

 This scenario is typical of self-managed on-premise Kubernetes clusters, where only one data center is available.